 The Night of the Seal

-According to Kabbalists and to the Ari’s writings, on the first half of Hoshana Raba’s night the Seal is being created.
-In order to improve it we can read the whole book of Deuteronomy, also known as Mishne Torah.
+According to Kabbalists and to the Ari’s writings, on the first half of Hoshana Rabah’s night the Seal is being created.
+In order to improve it we can read the whole book of Deuteronomy, also known as Mishneh Torah.
 The five books of the Torah are a conduit designed to connect the spiritual world (Sefirat Zeir Anpin) with the physical world (Sefirat Malkhut).
 Each book draws energy from a different Sefira.
-Deuteronomy seals and includes all of the Torah and that why it is also called Mishne (=Secondary, Repetition) Torah.
-However, the secret, so say the Ari, is in our intentions during the reading of it.
+Deuteronomy seals and includes all of the Torah and that why it is also called Mishneh (=Secondary, Repetition) Torah.
+However, the secret, so says the Ari, is in our intentions during the reading of it.
 Without the right intention and a suitable meditation, everything is being done that evening will be in vain.
-If one shall not go back in time to the moment he failed and darkness was created in his life, and if did has not change his free will, than he has not changed his consciousness, which is actually the essence of the Teshuva (penitence).
-It is not only about remorse and asking for forgiveness, it is also about knowing that if in the future we arrive at similar circumstances in which our selfishness, insensitivity or greed will appear we will be able to transform it into sharing.
+If one shall not go back in time to the moment he failed and darkness was created in his life, and if he did not change his free will, than he has not changed his consciousness, which is actually the essence of the Teshuvah (penitence).
+It is not only about remorse and asking for forgiveness, it is also about knowing that if in the future we arrive at similar circumstances in which our selfishness, insensitivity, fear or greed will appear we will be able to transform it into sweet light.
 Having such transformation means going back in time to the moment before we hurt ourselves and others and that allows us to fix/correct our soul and actually change our verdict.